9. TCP/IP Programming

 Public Class clientSend

-' class responsible for reading keyboard commands
+' class for reading keyboard commands

-Private client As TcpClient ' the TCP client
+Private client As TcpClient ' tcp client

-' constructor
+' manufacturer

 Public Sub New(ByVal client As TcpClient)

-' Store the TCP client
+' we note the tcp client

 Me.client = client